dan-rodrigues/icestation-32/README.md

 This is a compact open-source FPGA game console targetting the Lattice iCE40 UltraPlus series.
 It's being developed using the open-source yosys and nextpnr tools and can be run on both the [iCEBreaker](https://github.com/icebreaker-fpga/icebreaker)** and [ULX3S](https://github.com/emard/ulx3s)* boards.

+A WIP retro-inspired platformer game for this system can be found [here](https://github.com/dan-rodrigues/super-miyamoto-sprint).

 *: Only the ECP5-45F and 85F have the 128kbyte of block RAM required.
+Potentially boards with a 25F can be supported by moving the CPU RAM to external memory.

 **: iCEBreaker requires the additional 12bpp HDMI PMOD for video output.
 On the ULX3S, the onboard GPDI port is used for video output.